ranjanmannige/backmap/README.rst

 Introduction
 ============

-This tool provides easily readable "pictures" of protein conformations, ensembles, and trajectories saved as either a combined protein databank (PDB) structure file, or a directory of such files, and produces graphs.
+BackMAP is a Python module (and stand-alone tool) that helps with the visualization of large amounts of structural (space-time) backbone data in a single graph.
+It utilizes a new per-residue backbone metric -- the Ramachandran number -- to provide easily readable "pictures" (multi-angle pictures or MAPS) of protein conformations, ensembles, and trajectories.
+Input structures can be either a combined protein databank (PDB) structure file, or a directory of such files, and produces graphs.

-BackMAP helps with the visualization of large amounts of structural (space-time) backbone data in a single graph.

 Installation